Diddy Kong Racing: Reception

-The character designs met with a variety of opinions.
+The character designs met with varied opinions.
 EGMs Shawn Smith praised the characters as "hilarious".
 Next Generation, by contrast, said the character designs are "pathetic and obvious, molded from the same cookie cutter as Banjo-Kazooie and Conker", noting the formulaic use of anthropomorphic animal characters and the simplistic application of each animal's characteristics to gameplay.
 Perry felt that the vocals of characters in the game were "heartwarming" and "comical", while also stating that "some of the characters are just too damn cute and are certain to annoy older gamers."

 Overall assessments of the game were mostly positive.
 GamePro gave it a 4.5 out of 5 for sound and a perfect 5.0 in control, graphics, and fun factor, calling it "a feverishly fun Nintendo 64 racer that combines elements of Mario Kart 64, Wave Race 64, and Pilotwings 64 into one spectacular game."
 EGM named it "Game of the Month", with its four reviewers lauding the challenging gameplay and numerous objectives to tackle.
 Gerstmann instead counted the latter as the game's greatest weakness, arguing that having to repeatedly play through the same courses with slightly different objectives makes the game excessively repetitive.
 He concluded that the game is far better than Mario Kart 64, but the repetitiveness "ultimately kills it."
 Next Generation fell more in line with the majority, remarking that the combination of racing and adventure elements works well, and that "Diddy Kong Racing shows Rare's pure craftmanship, displaying keen subtleties that eventually win players over."

 In a retrospective review, Andrew Donaldson of Nintendo Life stated that the game was visually "incredibly vibrant" and "captivating" for a game of the early Nintendo 64 era.
 Scott McCall of AllGame acknowledged its only shortcoming was its "excessive" amount of clipping, although he admitted it was not "unbearable".
 He praised the wide range of audio in the game, including its voice acting and soundtrack; he heralded the music as "interesting" and "fitting" to its race tracks, also considering it superior to that of Mario Kart 64.
 Donaldson criticised game's presentation as too "cutesy", especially in terms of the characters' voices.
 However, he praised the "upbeat" and "catchy" soundtrack, saying that each track had its own unique tune to suit the distinct environment.
 In 2009, Official Nintendo Magazine ranked the game 79th on a list of the greatest Nintendo games of all time.

 EGM named Diddy Kong Racing "Racing Game of the Year" at its 1997 Editors' Choice Awards.
 Diddy Kong Racing was awarded with "Console Racing Game of the Year" by the Academy of Interactive Arts & Sciences in 1998, beating Mario Kart 64, Moto Racer and NASCAR 98.